Bethenny Frankel Drops Out Of ‘Real Housewives Of New York,’ Blindsiding Other Cast Members

 “Bethenny played such a huge role on RHONY over the years and I’m sad to see her leave the show.
 That being said, she excels at all that she does and I’m excited to see what the future holds for her.”

-Speakng about her future, Bethenny made a deal with MGM Television and Mark Burnett this past March.
+Speaking about her future, Bethenny made a deal with MGM Television and Mark Burnett this past March.
 The particulars state that she “will develop unscripted projects she will executive produce and potentially appear on camera.”

 And so, while Bethenny departs from RHONY, she will still likely be seen on screen as she also works behind the scenes.
-Besides her television work and her job as the leader of the Skinnygirl brand, this advocate for a better world.
-Among other concers, she will continue her efforts to help those affected by raging hurricanes like those brutal forces of nature that happened in Houston, North Carolina and Puerto Rico.
+Besides her television work and her job as the leader of the Skinnygirl brand, she advocates for a better world.
+Among other concerns, she will continue her efforts to help those affected by raging hurricanes like the brutal forces of nature that happened in Houston, North Carolina, and Puerto Rico.

 To keep up on this former RHONY star and her newest efforts, follow Bethenny Franke on Instagram.